Overall Policies

 It seeks to find the answers through dialogue on social, political, economic and moral issues in today's rapidly changing world.

-3. Scope of Journal
+3. Scope of the Journal

 Journal of Economic Sciences is a bi-annual, double-blind peer-reviewed open access research journal covering applied issues in micro and macroeconomics, including: Industrial Organization, International Economics, Labor Economics, Finance, Money and Banking, Growth, Public Finance, Political Economy, Law and Economics, Environmental Economics.